 Introduction to bibliometrics

-It is the most important coefficient of citation analysis so far, which can express the quality of a particular journal.
-An impacted journal is a journal that is excerpted in the Journal Citation Reports database and thus has a specific journal impact factor value assigned to it.
-Journal Citation Reports is a sister product to the Web of Science database, and the JCR calculates indicators over the contents of the Web of Science database.
+This is currently the most significant citation analysis coefficient, which can express the quality of a particular journal.
+An impacted journal is a journal that is registered in the Journal Citation Reports (JCR)) database, which assigns it a specific impact factor value.
+Journal Citation Reports is a sister product to the Web of Science database; JCR calculates indicators based on the content of the Web of Science database.

 Article Influence Score (AIS)